UBC-FRESH/nemora/docs/howto/synthesis.md

 with the polygon GeoJSON so each stand polygon has both attribute defaults and DBH vectors ready for tree-list generation.

+### Analytic payloads (no bootstrap files)

+When real DBH bootstrap files are unavailable, provide an `analytic` block in the plan (as shown in the `default_bootstrap` example above).
+The analytic payload advertises a distribution name plus parameters/sizing metadata so downstream tree generators know how to draw DBH values on demand.
+The linker embeds the metadata and sets `mode: "analytic"` with empty `dbh_vectors` so consumers can branch between empirical (bootstrap) and analytic sampling at runtime.

 ### Embed bootstrap metadata in the stand GeoJSON

 Pass the manifest into `synthesis-assign-stands` to propagate the generated stand IDs and bootstrap